vishnuprasadh/CognitiveBanners/Readme.md

 Technology Used

 1. Python 3, Flask/REST
-The core technology which will basically run the entire framework The flask REST GET and POST methods are used for posting of clicked banner data and retrieved image data.
+The core technology which will basically run the entire framework.
+The flask REST GET and POST methods are used for posting of clicked banner data and retrieved image data.

 2. skilearn and machine learning libraries